nielsbakkers/eversports-notifier/readme.md

 ALLOWED_HOURS_END=The script is allowed to run until the specified hour of the day
 ```

 It is recommended to consult your email provider for the correct SMTP details.
+For more information about the ntfy setup please use the following [link](https://docs.ntfy.sh/).

 The file [cronjob](cronjob) contains the code that is used for the cron job.
 You can modify it to control how frequently or infrequently the script is executed.
 Additionally, you can choose whether to use an output log or not.